-The Charter School also receives Federal funding for the school food program.
+The Charter School also receives the Unified School Improvement Grant and Federal funding for the school food program.
 Federal awards are generally received based on applications submitted to and approved by various granting agencies.
 For Federal awards in which a claim to these grant proceeds is based on incurring eligible expenditures, revenues are recognized to the extent that eligible expenditures have been incurred.
 Also, other revenues may be derived from various fundraising activities and certain other programs.